Justice for Khojaly

 Armenia’s former president, Serzh Sargsyan, went on record saying “Before Khojaly, the Azerbaijanis thought that they were joking with us, they thought that the Armenians were people who could not raise their hand against the civilian population.
 We were able to break that stereotype.
 And that’s what happened.” (documented in British historian Thomas DeWaal's book "Black Garden").

 None of the perpetrators have been brought to justice in 30 years.
-This doesn’t only render the innocent victims as invisible in the eyes of the world, but also discredits the strength of the international community and encourages oppressors in different parts of the world to commit crimes with impunity.
+This doesn't only render the innocent victims invisible in the eyes of the world, but also discredits the strength of the international community and encourages oppressors in different parts of the world to commit crimes with impunity.

 We will continue to educate, remember, and work to put an end to the hatred that fuelled the massacre in Khojaly.